westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 title: Chat History Break Glass
 ---
 classDiagram
-    note for IVectorDBRecordService "Can manage records for any scenario" note for IVectorDBCollectionService "Can manage collections and\nindexes for core scenarios" note for CustomerHistoryVectorDBRecordService "Decorator class for IVectorDBRecordService that maps\nbetween the customer model to our model" note for CustomerVectorDBCollectionManagement "Creates indices using\nCustomer requirements"
+    note for IVectorDBRecordService "Can manage records\nfor any scenario" note for IVectorDBCollectionCreateService "Can create collections\nan dindexes" note for IVectorDBCollectionUpdateService "Can retrieve/delete any\ncollections and indexes" note for CustomerHistoryVectorDBCollectionCreateService "Creates history collections and indices\nusing Customer requirements" note for CustomerHistoryVectorDBRecordService "Decorator class for IVectorDBRecordService that maps\nbetween the customer model to our model"

     namespace SKAbstractions{
-        class IVectorDBCollectionService{
+        class IVectorDBCollectionCreateService{
             <<interface>>
-            +CreateChatHistoryCollection
-            +CreateSemanticCacheCollection
-            +GetCollections
+            +CreateCollection
+        }

+        class IVectorDBCollectionUpdateService{
+            <<interface>>
+            +GetCollectionNames
+            +DoesCollectionExist
             +DeleteCollection
         }